 All of the banks I reviewed in terms of their certificate of deposit rates are FDIC insured so when you choose one of these top providers, you can rest assured by knowing that your money is secure.

-Best Interest Rates on CDs: High Yield Accounts
+Finding the Best CD Interest Rates: High Yield Accounts

 "Yield" is used interchangeably with "interest rate."
 Typically expressed in annual terms, a yield is the income return on an investment.
 It's also referred to as the interest or dividends received from a security.